evannetwork/api-blockchain-core/docs/profile/identity.rst

    * - Examples
      - `identity.spec.ts <https://github.com/evannetwork/api-blockchain-core/tree/master/src/identity/identity.spec.ts>`_

-Each account that is registered on the evan.network, has a identity with a assigned profile contract.
+Each account that is registered on the evan.network has an identity with an assigned profile contract.
 Each identity can be permitted to act on behalf of another identity.
-This identity library helps to grant / remove read or write permissions to act on behalf of a identity and also to manage identities where a identity was invitited to.
+This identity library helps to grant / remove read or write permissions to act on behalf of an identity and also to manage identities an identity was invitited to.